dazinator/Dotnettency/src/Dotnettency.Sample/README.md

 ![image](https://user-images.githubusercontent.com/3176632/28713886-e702d45c-7388-11e7-85c4-d8d052667a3a.png)

-The project structure looks like this - but focus on where Index.html is which demonstrates that the file can be overridden on a per tenant basis (The GUID's are tenant's id's)
+The project structure looks like the following - but focus on where Index.html is which demonstrates that the file can be overridden on a per tenant basis (The GUID's are tenant's id's)

 ![image](https://user-images.githubusercontent.com/3176632/28713742-4b6ef37c-7388-11e7-9214-41988fafdbba.png)